 |Other Qualified Bonds (excluding Qualified 501(c) (3) Bonds and Housing Bonds)

 Section 4.
-As to each type of bond to be issued, the Director shall consider and approve each properly filed Application for an allocation of $10,000,000 or less 0, the basis of the chronological order of receipt from Issuers, whether local or state, up to the amount of the ceiling for each type of bond specified in Section 2, except with respect to (i) any Application in excess of $10,000,000 and (ii) any Application for an allocation from the Housing Bond Discretionary Pool.
-In these latter two instances, the Director may in his discretion approve the total amount, approve a partial amount or reject the Application.
+As to each type of bond to be issued, the Director shall consider and approve each properly filed Application for an allocation of $10,000,000 or less on the basis of the chronological order of receipt from Issuers, whether local or state, up to the amount of the ceiling for each type of bond specified in Section 2. with respect to issues in excess of $10,000,000, the Director may in his discretion approve the total amount, approve a partial amount or reject the Application.

 Section 5.
 Following review of each properly completed Application, the Director shall, within five (5) working days after receipt of the Application, mail to the Issuer notification of the amount of the approved allocation.
-Approval of any allocation shall expire on the earlier of the dates which is forty-five (45) days from the date the allocation is mailed to the Issuer or the date upon which such allocation is voluntarily surrendered by the Issuer unless (a) a longer period is specified by the Director, (b) an extension has been approved by the Director as provided in Section 6, or (c) a waiver is approved by the Director pursuant to Section 7.
-Notwithstanding the provisions of the immediately preceding sentence, any allocation heretofore granted by the Director pursuant to Executive Order 86-7 shall expire on the date specified by the Director in the approval of such allocation.
+Approval of any allocation shall expire sixty (60) days from the date the allocation is mailed to the Issuer unless (a) a shorter period is specified by the Director, (b) an extension has been approved by the Director as provided in Section 6, or (c) a waiver is approved by the Director pursuant to Section 7.

 Section 6.
-For good cause shown, an Issuer may request an extension of time by filing a written notice for extension with the Director which request must be received by the Director not less than five (5) days prior to the expiration of the initial period specified in Section 5.
-In such instances, the Director may, in his discretion, approve an extension not to exceed thirty (3O) days beyond the initial expiration date specified in Section 5.
-Tile Director shall notify the Issuer within five (5) working days after receipt if the request for extension has been approved.
+An Issuer may request an extension of time by filing a written notice for extension with the Director which request must be received by the Director no less than five (5) days prior to the expiration of the initial period specified in Section 5.
+In such instances, the Director may in his discretion approve an extension not to exceed thirty (30) days beyond the initial expiration date specified in Section 5.
+The Director shall notify the Issuer within five (5) working days after receipt if the request for extension has been approved.
 In the event the bonds are not issued on or before the last day of the extension period, the approved allocation shall expire at the close of business on the last business day of the extension period.

 Section 7.
-On or after October 1 of each calendar year, the Director may, in his discretion, issue a waiver of the expiration of an approved allocations or any extension thereof if the Issuer, in writing: (a) requests such action, (b) indicates that the bonds cannot be issued in the name calendar year in which the allocation was approved, and (c) agrees to exercise the elective carry forward provisions described in Section 145 for that project.
+On or after October 1 of each calendar year, the Director may in his discretion issue a waiver of the expiration of an approved allocation or any extension thereof if the Issuer, in writing: (a) requests such action, (b) indicates that the bonds cannot be issued in the same calendar year in which the allocation was approved, and (c) agrees to exercise the elective carry forward provisions described in Section 145 for that project.

 Section 9.
-All Issuers, whether state or local, are hereby required to report the amount of all nonessential function bonds Issued pursuant to approved allocation under this Executive Order to the Director or his designee by telephone no later than the second business day after the date of issuance of said bonds, which notice shall be confirmed in writing by certified mail, return receipt requested, postmarked no later than five (5) calendar days after the issuance of such bonds, such notice to be in the form of Exhibit B attached hereto.
+All Issuers, whether state or local, are hereby required to report the amount of all nonessential function bonds issued pursuant to approved allocation under this Executive Order to the Director or his designate by telephone no later than the second business day after the date of issuance of said bonds, which notice shall be confirmed in writing by certified mail, return receipt requested, postmarked no later than five (5) calendar days after the issuance of such bonds, such notice to be in the form of Exhibit D attached hereto.

 Section 10.
 Notwithstanding anything contained herein to the contrary, any application for calendar year 1986 for an allocation granted by the Director pursuant to Sections 108.500 through 108.519, RSMo Supp.
-1985, with respect to bonds issued after December 31, 1985, and prior to the effective date of Executive Order 86-7, shall be deemed to have been granted by the Director on the effective date of Executive Order 86-7, to the extent such allocation under Sections 108.500 through 108.519 is for a bond the interest on which would be exempt from federal income taxation pursuant to the Bill.
-Except as provided in the immediately preceding sentence, in order to request an allocation under this Executive Order, a separate Application for an allocation under this Executive Order must be submitted to the Director in the manner described in Section 3 hereof.
-All Issuers, whether state or local, are required to report in writing the date of issue and principal amount of all nonessential function bonds subject to this Executive Order which were issued between January 1, 1986, and the effective date of this Executive Order to the Director not later than thirty (30) calendar days following the effective date of this Executive Order.
+1985, with respect to bonds issued after December 31, 1985, and prior to the effective date of this Executive Order, shall be deemed to have been granted by the Director on the effective date of this Executive Order, to the extent such allocation under Sections 108.500 through 108.519 is for a bond the interest on which would be exempt from federal income taxation pursuant to the Bill.
+Except as provided in the preceding sentence, in order to request an allocation under this Executive Order, a separate Application for an allocation under this Executive Order must be submitted to the Director in the manner described in Section 3 hereof.
+All Issuers, whether state or local, are required to report in writing the date of issue and principal amount of all nonessential function bonds subject to this Executive Order which was issued between January 1, 1986, and the effective date of this Executive Order to the Director not later than thirty (30) calendar days following the effective date of this Executive Order.

 Section 12.
-The Director, from time to time, shall review and evaluate the use and demand for nonessential function bonds In proportion to the unused or uncommitted portion of the State Ceiling.
-If, in the discretion of the Director, it appears that applications with respect to a ceiling specified in Section 2 will exceed the amount of such ceiling specified in Section 2 prior to the end of calendar year 1986, or that the allocation of the State Ceiling pursuant to Section 2 should be revised, then, notwithstanding the other sections of this Executive Order, the Director shall recommend to the Governor am alternative method by which to utilize the unused or uncommitted portion of the State Ceiling.
+The Director from time to time shall review and evaluate the use and demand for nonessential function bonds in proportion to the unused or uncommitted portion of the State Ceiling.
+If, in the discretion of the Director, it appears that applications with respect to a ceiling specified in Section 2 will exceed the amount of such ceiling specified in Section 2 prior to the end of calendar year 1986, or that the allocation of the State Ceiling pursuant to Section 2 should be revised, then, notwithstanding the other sections of this Executive Order, the Director shall recommend to the Governor an alternative method by which to utilize the unused or uncommitted portion of the State Ceiling.